gitty-what-gitty-who/synchronize/README.md

 - The initial synchronization performs a **full data transfer** and may take some time.
 - Subsequent synchronizations are faster because only **changed or updated files** are processed.
-- The script is designed for **mirroring**, not versioned backups.
+- The script is designed for **mirroring**, not backups.

 ---

 ## ⚠️ Warning

 > **Deleted files on the local system will also be deleted from the USB drive during synchronization.**
-> Ensure that you intend to maintain a mirrored copy, not a backup archive.
+> Ensure that you maintain a mirrored copy, not a backup.

 ---